DorHarizi/Cpp_Assignments/Task4_CowboyVsNinja/README.md

 - `team2`: Like `Team`, but iterates over characters in the added order without distinguishing between cowboys and ninjas.
 - `SmartTeam`: Flexible iteration over characters to maximize damage to the opponent.

-## Part B: Implementation
-Implement the project to pass all specified tests.
-Write necessary files so commands can run without errors.
-Additional commands for tidying code and checking for memory leaks are suggested.
-Only add new files; do not modify existing ones.

-## Good Luck!